Power Rangers Dino Fury: Production

 In an interview with Den of Geek, Executive Producer Simon Bennett said that Dino Fury was originally planned to be one 22-episode season before a second season was picked up and 22 additional episodes were ordered.
 Bennett said the additional episodes were to "plug the gaps" between episodes that were already written, while the overall storyline remained the same.
 Bennett said that beginning with Dino Fury, serialized episodes were allowed to be written, saying prior to Dino Fury standalone episodes were mandated apart from the first two episodes and last two episodes.

+Music

+Bert Selen composed the score.
+Selen also co-wrote and performed the theme song, which included lyrics of "Go Go Power Rangers" by Ron Wasserman.

+A 35-track soundtrack album was released by Hasbro in July 12, 2024.